toppers/hakoniwa-px4sim/drone_physics/README.md

 ## Experiments

-We connected with PX4 SITL simulator and tested the library with the following experiments.
+We connected Hakoniwa to PX4 SITL simulator and tested the library with the following experiments.
 The architecture of the simulation is described here.

 Mission: